-Date: Dear T-Net Tier 1 Training Center Graduate, Congratulations, by completing the T-Net Tier 1 Training Center program you have met the first requirement for admission to the Church Growth programs at Teleo University.
+Date: Dear T-Net Tier 1 Training Center Graduate, Congratulations, by completing the T-Net Tier 1 Training Center program, you have met the first requirement for admission to the Church Growth programs at Teleo University.
 Therefore, I am pleased to present to you this official invitation to apply to Teleo University to complete the church growth distance education program for academic credit.
 Please accept my congratulations on this offer of admission.
 Located in Minneapolis, Minnesota, USA, Teleo University offers distance education to those currently serving as pastors, church leaders, and church planters.
-In this Church Growth program, you will receive over 100 tutorials and practical field assignments created by our expert faculty.
+In this Church Growth program, you will receive over 100 tutorials and practical field assignments created by subject experts.
 Also, you will receive the encouragement and support of a facilitated study group called a T-Net Training Center.
 T-Net staff and facilitators will assist you by providing coaching and support as you complete your studies.
 I invite you to apply today for admission to Teleo University.
 Our admissions team is anxious to process your application and required documents to confirm the degree program you qualify for and provide you with an official letter of acceptance and placement.
 NOTE: You are welcome to complete T-Net training without pursuing a degree, but you cannot attend T-Net training in pursuit of a degree without first applying for admissions to Teleo University.
 I pray for success in your studies.
-STUDENT INFORMATION: Name: Student Cohort ID:/ PROGRAM INFORMATION: Program: Church Growth Program Length: 9 terms (36 months plus time to complete and present a thesis or field project report) Status: Distance Education Student Admission Status: Invitation to Apply to Teleo University Cohort Start Date: CONDITIONS: This is your offer to apply for admission to one of the Church Growth programs at Teleo University.
-Your acceptance is contingent upon successful graduating from the pre-requisite Teleo University Pastoral Ministry program and submitting the following: 1) a completed application which must document 2 nd and 3 rd generation multiplication of T-Net Training Centers, 2)) the \$50 application fee (BMin, MMin and DMin only), and 3) a T-Net Trainer recommendation form.
-MMin and DMin applicants must also submit an original 10-45 page academic paper (typed and double-spaced) that demonstrates research and academic writing skills.
+STUDENT INFORMATION N: Name: Student Cohort ID: etter country code or name / center code or name (two-le etter country code or name / center code or name / student # 1, 2, 3, etc.) PROGRAM INFORMATION Program: Program Length: Status: Admission Status: Cohort Start Date: Church Growth 9 terms (36 months plus time to complete and present a Distance Education Student Invitation to Apply to Teleo University ministry project report) CONDITIONS: This is your offer to apply for admission to one of the Church Growth programs at Teleo University.
+Your acceptance is contingent upon successful graduating from the prerequisite Teleo University Pastoral Ministry program and submitting the following: 1) a completed application which must document 2 nd and 3 rd generation multiplication of T-Net Training Centers, 2)) the \$50 application fee (BMin, MMin and DMin only), and 3) a T-Net Trainer recommendation form.
+MMin and DMin applicants must also submit an original 10-45 page academic paper (typed and double-spaced) demonstrating research and academic writing skills.
 Include parenthetical citation with a Works Cited page as outlined in the Teleo University Style Guide.
 You are encouraged to submit your Bachelor of Pastoral Ministry (BPM) Capstone Project Report or MDiv Field Project Report.
 You may obtain the forms through your T-Net Center or at www.teleouniversity.org and return them through your T-Net Training Center cohort facilitator.
-Students must currently be active T-Net Training Center facilitators and a coach to a 2 nd and 3 rd generation of T-Net Training Center facilitators.
-Sincerely, David D Durey, BA, DMin DMin
+Students must currently be

+David D Durey, BA, DMin DMin